A8N0RMAL/Git-and-Github/README.md

 6. Git offers features like branching, merging, and distributed workflows.
 7. These features make it powerful and flexible for small and large-scale development projects.

-- There are many different programs used to implement versionn control, such as:
+- There are many different programs used to implement version control, such as:
 1. CVS.
 2. SVN.
 3. Perforce.